ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax: Discussion

+Our cross-attention integration experiments reveal a key insight into the integration of language within the vision encoder.
+Notably, we observed that integrating language at the lower levels of the U-Net improved model performance.
+This suggests that prioritizing early integration may be a strategic design choice.
+Cross-attention at a single layer may be a pragmatic approach to optimize resource utilization.

+ConTEXTual Net was insensitive to the language model used to encode the radiology reports, but it was sensitive to the data augmentation methods and to the activation function used within the cross-attention module.
+We found that Tanh, by both bounding the output of the cross-attention and preserving the negative values, performed better than other activation functions in the cross-attention module.
+This may be due to the fact that the language model was frozen and not able to adapt to changes in activation function.
+LAVT likewise found that Tanh was the best activation function \cite{yang_lavt_2022}.

 Multimodal medical image segmentation algorithms have several potential applications in radiology workflows.
-A primary motivation for this work was to address the challenge of reviewing longitudinal data for follow-up imaging exams.
-For example, patients who present with pneumothorax get an initial chest X-ray and then often receive another chest X-ray within 3-6 hours to monitor the pneumothorax \cite{li_pneumothorax_2014}.
+A primary motivation for this work was to address the challenge of reviewing follow-up imaging exams.
+For example, many patients who present with pneumothorax get an initial chest X-ray and then receive another chest X-ray within 3-6 hours to monitor the pneumothorax \cite{li_pneumothorax_2014}.
 This means radiologists must visually compare the size and extent of the disease on previous chest X-rays.
-High-fidelity segmentations, guided by text reports, could help with this task as shown in Fig.~\ref{longitudinalStudy}.
-In addition to pneumothorax, many imaging exams are repeated over time to monitor for progression or response, such as in oncology.
-Multimodal deep learning may allow for new approaches that help physicians automatically segment prior images based on prior reports and have them registered and projected onto follow-up images.
-Vision-language segmentation models may also enable segmentation based on physician dictation, which could quickly perform disease quantification for more comprehensive and personalized reporting.
+Multimodal models such as ConTEXTual Net could help with tasks involving longitudinal assessment.
+Vision-language segmentation models may also enable segmentation based on physician dictation, which could enable voice-guided disease quantification.
+While a practical limitation of ConTEXTual Net is that it requires language as input, which precludes its use on exams that have not yet been reviewed by a physician, it does provide a mechanism by which physicians can work together with AI to produce better outputs.
+These types of models can help to address patient and clinician concerns about the use of autonomous AI in medicine.